Account

 Why are orphan drug prices higher in the US compared to Europe?

-When comparing the difference in price between the US and Europe for orphan and non-orphan drugs, the relative differences in price are comparable.
-This indicates that the likely reasons for higher US prices are common across both orphan and non-orphan treatments.
-The most important piece of the puzzle is likely the presence of Health Technology Assessments in Europe.
-In the US there is no national assessment framework, instead relying on free pricing and negotiations between healthcare insurers and manufacturers.
-This can often result in varying prices for the same drug.
+When comparing the difference in price between the U.S. and Europe for orphan and non-orphan drugs, the relative differences are comparable, suggesting the reasons for higher U.S. prices are the same for both categories.
+The key driver is the lack of Health Technology Assessments (HTA) in the U.S., where pricing is driven by free-market negotiations between healthcare insurers and manufacturers.

 Conclusion